textcreationpartnership/A03728/README.md

 ##Content Summary##

 #####Front#####
-¶The fyfte Eglog of Alexandre Barclay of the Cytezen and vplondyshman.
-¶Here
-after foloweth the
-ProlIN colde Ianuary / whan fyre is comfortableAnd that the feldes / be nere intollerableWhan shepe & pa
+IN colde Ianuary / whan fyre is comfortableAnd that the feldes / be nere intollerableWhan shepe & pa
 #####Body#####
 ¶Interlocutoures be Amyntas and Faustus.
 Amyntasfyrste speketh.THe wynter snowes / all couered is th